For general inquiries, call (978) 486-9524 (press 0) or contact us.

 (978) 486-9524 x110

 A founding staff member of Indian Hill Music since 1985, Susan was appointed Executive Director in June 2001.
 She is responsible for implementing the strategic vision and policies set forth by the Board of Directors.
-Susan holds a Bachelor of Music in Cello Performance from Boston University with additional studies at New England Conservatory.
-She currently performs with Orchestra of Indian Hill and was formerly a cellist with the Pro Arte Chamber Orchestra and the Portland (ME) Symphony.
+Susan holds a B.M. in Cello Performance from Boston University with additional studies at New England Conservatory.
+She performs with Orchestra of Indian Hill and was formerly a cellist with the Pro Arte Chamber Orchestra and the Portland (ME) Symphony.
 She has taught cello privately and at Indian Hill Music School.
 Susan is a Corporator of North Middlesex Savings Bank, former Co-Chair of the Boards of Directors of Threshold Choir and of the New England Orchestra Consortium, former member of the Boards of Visitors at Applewild School and Lawrence Academy, and former Trustee of First Parish Church in Groton.

 (978) 486-9524 x127